Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 - Defiant to the End: Even as he lays dying at the mercy of Legolas and Gimli, he taunts them about Aragorn's fate.

 - Die Laughing: He laughs at Aragorn's presumed death before expiring.

 - Good Scars, Evil Scars: Has a distinctive Warg-inflicted claw scar across his face.

 - Meaningful Name: All There in the Manual, but his name (which in the books was the orcs' nickname for Saruman) means "old man", and he's an old orc.

 - Adaptational Badass: Similar to their generic orc/goblin brethren.
-The Uruk-hai in the novel were, at best, on par with uncorrupted humans (Treebeard actually speculates that they are just Men), which made them noticeably superior to the other Orcs.
-The ones in the film are superhuman monsters.
-Lurtz, for example, easily overpowers the Aragorn and uses a bow with a 300-pound draw weight.
+The Uruk-hai in the novel were, at best, on par with uncorrupted humans, which still made them noticeably superior to the other Orcs.
+As the films buffed the power of orcs/goblins to around that level themselves, the Uruk-hai in turn are now superhuman monsters.
+Lurtz, for example, easily overpowers the Aragorn and uses a bow with 300-pound draw weight.

 - Always Chaotic Evil: Like the rest of their race.

 - Bad Boss: Not necessarily to their own kind, but to normal Orcs.